Monastersky/fraud-detection/README.md

 # Notebooks

 The discovery notebook cleans and analyzes my data and looks to find insights on any trends I had in my data.
-The modelling notebook balances my classes and applies frequentist models to predict instances of fraud.
+The modeling notebook balances my classes and applies frequentist models to predict instances of fraud.
 The Bayesian notebook balances my classes and applies a Bayesian logistic regression model to predict instances of fraud.

 - [Discovery](./discovery.ipynb)